boshis-place/boshis-place.github.io/README.md

 # [boshi's website](https://boshis.place)

-this is the boshi's place website! this site is built using [11ty](https://www.11ty.dev/), and you may find their documentation useful.
+this is the boshi's place website! this site is built using [11ty](https://www.11ty.dev/), you may find their documentation useful.

 ## index